Coderwelsch/smart-home-screen/README.md

 - Todoist Overview
 - Calendar (ICS) Overview

+Currently the app automatically rotates through the modules every ~ 30 seconds and scrolls through the content if it is too long to fit on the screen.

 > ⚠️ More modules will be added in the future.
 Feel free to contribute!

 ## Installation